A Premier Global Program Since 1963

 Learn More About:

 Dating back to 1926, the transition from pollywog to shellback forms one of Semester at Sea’s most memorable traditions.
-Each time the MV Explorer crosses the equator for the first time during a voyage, festivities ensue in which pay homage to King Neptune by kissing a fish, showering in “guts,” and shaving their heads.
+Each time the MV World Odyssey crosses the equator for the first time during a voyage, festivities ensue in which pay homage to King Neptune by kissing a fish, showering in “guts,” and shaving their heads.

 The Olympics are fun, zany, competitive team games where participants —organized into “seas” — compete against each other to gain points.
 This event is one of the largest and most actively participated events of the voyage.
 It is open to every member of the shipboard community including the faculty and staff, dependent families and life-long learners.
 The event takes place over the course of a day, and events can include synchronized swimming, rock paper scissors competition, trivia and sporting events.